VirusTotal/yara/docs/capi.rst

   CALLBACK_MSG_SCAN_FINISHED
   CALLBACK_MSG_IMPORT_MODULE

-Your callback function will be called once for each existing rule with either a ``CALLBACK_MSG_RULE_MATCHING`` or ``CALLBACK_MSG_RULE_NOT_MATCHING`` message, depending if the rule is matching or not.
+Your callback function will be called once for each rule with either a ``CALLBACK_MSG_RULE_MATCHING`` or ``CALLBACK_MSG_RULE_NOT_MATCHING`` message, depending if the rule is matching or not.
 In both cases a pointer to the :c:type:`YR_RULE` structure associated to the rule is passed in the